Working with Branches

 Note that this is equivalent to the following:

-git checkout master git checkout branch1 # some edits, commit git checkout -b branch2 git branch --set-upstream-to=branch1 # some edits, commit
+git checkout main git checkout branch1 # some edits, commit git checkout -b branch2 git branch --set-upstream-to=branch1 # some edits, commit

 Now when you update the first branch, you can simply git pull on the second branch as normal to pull in your changes: